 A normal weight is even more variable than a normal menstrual period.
 Your age, height and gender are usually determinants of your ideal weight.
-Your current height and weight help health-care professionals calculate your body fat to find out whether you are within a normal range, overweight or obese.
-An overweight person is excessively heavy.
+Your current height and weight help health-care professionals calculate your body fat to find out whether you are within a normal range.
+Having overweight results in excess body weight.
 The condition has different causes, including big muscles, fluid retention and overeating.
-Obesity refers to too much body fat.
+Obesity is a disease attributed to too much body fat.
 Depending on the cause, too many pounds can affect menstruation.

 PCOS and Menstruation

 Ovarian cysts, overproduction of male hormones and irregular periods are symptoms of polycystic ovary syndrome.
 What triggers this condition is less clear.
 The federal information site WomensHealth.gov says the causality theories range from genetic inheritance and dysfunctional ovaries to too much insulin in the bloodstream.
 The last of these results in excessive male hormones in the female body, which in turn, can cause weight gain.
 Thus, there may be an indirect correlation between too much weight and inconsistent menstrual cycles.
 Although science has not established a firm link between the two conditions, WomensHealth.gov lists losing 10 percent of your weight as action that can restore regular periods when you have PCOS.

 F.A.T. and Menstruation